 COMPUTER SCIENCE COURSES

 This course is designed to introduce students to the concepts of computer programming in the Java language.
 Developers use Java to construct applications in laptops, data centers, game consoles, cell phones, and other devices.
 Major topics to be covered include programming methodology, problem solving, and data manipulation.
-Knowledge of a computer language is a marketable skill qualifying students for careers that are very much in demand today.
 The enhancement of problem solving skills and reasoning abilities will assist students in every subject area.
 The course takes a textual approach.
 Code will be written utilizing both application and applet interfaces.
 This is a recommended course for those students who elect to take AP Computer Science A in a subsequent year.

 AP Computer Science A: 1 Credit, MHS

 This course is designed for students who have a particular interest in computer programming.
 Students planning on pursuing computers after high school will have an excellent foundation upon completing this course.
 The development of algorithms strengthens students’ problem solving skills and reasoning abilities.
 The curriculum includes programming methodology using the JAVA language, data manipulation, and introduction to data structures, computer systems, and computer ethics.
 Case studies are used to familiarize students with software design.
 Students will be required to take the Advanced Placement exam in May and the local final examination in June.
 Failure to complete all course requirements, including participation in all AP exams, will result in the loss of AP course designation on a student’s transcript and AP weighting will NOT be applied.